Weak equilibria of a mean-field market model under asymmetric information: Construction of mean-field equilibrium

 \subsection{Consistency condition for the limit game}

-In this section, we finally show that the procedure described at the beginning of \S \ref{section: stability} provides a weak lifted mean field equilibrium.
-It remains to show that the consistency condition \eqref{eqn: consistency condition for winf} holds for the limit price process $\varpi^\infty$.
-We remark that such condition is quite different from the consistency condition for standard mean field games, and thus our proof differs from the one in \cite{carmona2018probabilistic2}.
+In this section, we finally show that the procedure described at the beginning of \S \ref{section: stability} provides a weak lifted mean-field equilibrium.
+To achieve this, it remains to show that the consistency condition \eqref{eqn: consistency condition for winf} holds for the limit price process $\varpi^\infty$.
+We remark that such condition is quite different from the consistency condition for standard mean-field games and, therefore, our proof differs from the one in \cite{carmona2018probabilistic2}.

 \begin{theorem} The component $\winf$ of $\Thetainf$ introduced in \eqref{eqn: weak limit thetan}, defined as the \cadlag version of the limit in distribution on $\mathcal{M}([0,T],\R)$ of $(\wn)_{n\in\N}$, satisfies \eqref{eqn: consistency condition for winf}. \end{theorem}